Relative Frequency Formula

 - f is the number of times the data occurred in an observation

-- n = total frequencies
+- n = total frequency

-Solved Examples Using Relative Frequency Formula
+Relative Frequency Formula Examples

 Example 1: A cubical die is tossed 30 times and lands 5 times on the number 6.
 What is the relative frequency of observing the die land on the number 6?

-Number of the successful trials of getting number 6 = 5
+Number of successful trials of getting the number 6 = 5

 By the formula, we know,

-f = 5/ 30 = 16.66%
+f = 5/ 30 = 1/6 (or) 16.66%

 Answer: The relative frequency of observing the die land on the number 6 is 16.66%

 Example 2: Anna has a packet containing 20 candies.
-Her favorites are the yellow ones and the red ones.
+Her favourites are the yellow ones and the red ones.
 The table below shows the frequency of each different candy selected as she picked all 20 sweets one by one and finished them all.

-Candy color | Yellow | Red | Green | Brown |
+Candy colour | Yellow | Red | Green | Brown |

 ---|---|---|---|---|